Antonio Brown Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Recent Performances

-- In last week's outing against the Panthers, Brown was targeted 15 times, picking up 101 yards on 10 receptions.
+- In last week's outing against the Panthers, Brown was targeted 15 times, totaling 101 yards on 10 receptions.

-- Brown has 101 receiving yards on 10 catches (15 targets) over his last three outings, averaging 33.7 yards per game.
+- Brown has racked up 101 receiving yards (33.7 per game), hauling in 10 balls on 15 targets during his last three games.

 Brown's Tampa Bay Teammates